appsemble/appsemble/packages/studio/pages/docs/01-studio/01-app-store.md

 - **AppEditor (and up)**: Shows the Editor, Assets, Resources, Translations, Notifications, Snapshots, Settings, Variables, Secrets and Quotas pages.
 - **Owner & Maintainer**: Shows button to add screenshots

+## Cloning an app

+You can clone any app that permits it by going to their store page and clicking the "Clone App" button.
+This creates a copy of the app including translations, resources, styling and optionally also variables and secrets.
+Once created, you have your very own copy of the app and can do whatever you want with it.

+Alternatively, you can also select an app to use as template when creating a new app.
+This works the same as cloning from the page directly, but you don't get the option to copy variables and secrets.